telerik/xaml-docs/controls/radbadge/key-properties.md

 		</telerik:RadButton>
 	{{endregion}}

-	To apply custom geometry in code-behind, you can use the GeometryFactory.SetGeometry() method.
+	To apply a custom geometry in code-behind, you can use the GeometryFactory.SetGeometry() method.

 	#### __[C#] Example 1: Set Custom Geometry In Code__
 	{{region xaml-radbadge-key-properties-0}}